No products in the cart.

 Fertilizer

 Your plants will benefit from a slow-release houseplant fertilizer.
 From January to August, apply a balanced 10-10-10 fertilizer, then in September and October, use a fertilizer designed to stimulate blooming.
-During the winter months preceding up to bloom time, do not fertilize.
+During the winter months preceding bloom time, do not fertilize.

-Use a potassium-rich fertilizer at biweekly intervals to extend the blossoms during the holiday season – a Tomato Feed is a good example.
+Use a potassium-rich fertilizer at biweekly intervals to extend the blossoms during the holiday season – Tomato Feed is a good example.
 Regular fertilizers, such as BabyBio or Miracle-Gro, will still work, favoring foliar development over root growth.

 Propagation

 You can propagate fire lilies by gently digging and cutting them.
 The plant’s bottom will grow into thick roots that are easy to separate.
 Take the fire lilies from their pot and use a hose or a sink sprayer to remove the soil.
 One fan of leaves should be present in each division.
-Your fire lilies will not flower unless it has at least a dozen leaves.

 Growth Zone